ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter-imperative-react/index.md

 ---

 <warning>
 |This page describes the old imperative way of declaring custom floating filter components when the grid option `reactiveCustomComponents` is not set.
-It is strongly recommended to instead use the new behaviour described on the [Custom Floating Filter](../component-floating-filter) page.
+This behaviour is deprecated, and you should instead use the new behaviour described on the [Custom Floating Filter](../component-floating-filter) page.
 </warning>

 An example floating filter component looks like this: